 To access audio or moving image resources, it is best that you contact us to discuss your research needs and to arrange an appointment.
 Listening to audio or viewing moving image content will need to be done at Archives & Special Collections- Thomas Boulevard where special equipment is located.

 I want to use something from the media collections.
 What do I need to do?

 It is best to contact the archives directly to discuss what you would like to use and how you want to use it.
 This way we can advise you of any issues and fees that may pertain to that item or use.
 Please provide identification numbers for images and any other information that is pertinent to your request so we can provide accurate assistance.

 When do I need permission?

-You may need permission to use content from the Archives in publications.
+You may need permission to use content from A&SC in publications.
 This includes use in print, web, and all other media.
 The Archives may own the physical property, but may not be the intellectual property holder.
 Verification is key to avoiding infringement.
 Note that items appearing on our website are for informational and educational use only.

 What if I'm not publishing the image or footage, just using it for personal reference?

 No permission is required, but we'd like to know about it for our records.
 However, should you decide to publish the image, please contact A&SC to discuss any restrictions or usage fees that may be required.